Puerto Montt The Lakes District, Chile Travel Guide

 Some tour operators in Puerto Montt or nearby Puerto Varas provide culinary experiences.

-Opportunities exist in the surrounding Lakes District to visit small farms.
+Opportunities are found in the surrounding Lakes District to visit small farms.

-These are typically organized as part of a tour from Puerto Montt or Puerto Varas.
+These are typically organized as an element of a tour from Puerto Montt or Puerto Varas.

 At Angelmó Fish Market, you select your fresh seafood, and it is prepared on the spot, for ultimate freshness.